prasso/prasso_api/docs/new-site-and-app.md

 - You'll be set as the site administrator
 - Your site will be immediately accessible at your chosen domain (yoursite.prasso.io)

+### GitHub Repository Integration

+If you specified a GitHub repository:
+- The manual site pages editor will be automatically disabled
+- Content updates will be managed through GitHub's version control system
+- Changes to the repository will be automatically reflected on the site
+- You can leverage Git's version control for content management
+- Multiple contributors can work on the site content through GitHub
+- You can use pull requests to review content changes before they go live

 ## Important Notes

 - All site names will automatically be converted to lowercase and spaces will be removed for the host name
 - The host name will automatically append '.prasso.io' if not included
 - Logo images should be in a web-compatible format (PNG, JPG, etc.)
 - The system automatically creates necessary team and user permissions

+### GitHub Repository Limitations

+When using a GitHub repository for site content:
+- The manual site pages editor is disabled
+- Site page data templates cannot be used
+- Custom site page types (S3, URL) are not supported
+- Dynamic content processing is limited to standard site tags

+### GitHub Repository Best Practices

+1. Use a `main` or `production` branch for live content
+2. Make changes in a development branch before merging to production
+3. Include a README.md file with instructions for contributors
+4. Create reusable templates for consistent page structure
+5. Organize assets in subdirectories by type (images, css, js)

 For additional support or questions, please contact the system administrator.